deargle/deargle.github.io/class/cu/mgmt4250/index.md

 ## Readings Quizzes

 Most readings and videos on the schedule have associated quizzes.
 Quizzes are open book, open Internet and must be completed within 20 minutes.
+Quizzes are administered on D2L.

-Quizzes are due before class on the date due.
+Quizzes are due before class at noon on the date due.